Barrow Green Court

 Barrow Green Court is a Grade I listed house near Oxted, Surrey, England.

-The house was built in the early-17th century, with mid-18th century alterations and 20th-century extensions.
+The house was built on land owned by the Hoskins family since 1587, in the early-17th century, with mid-18th century alterations and 20th-century extensions.

-It was owned by the Hoskins and Master family for 210 years.
+It was owned by the Hoskins and Master families for 210 years.

 Businessman Mohamed Al-Fayed lived there from the 1970s until his death in 2023.
 Both Fayed and his son Dodi are interred on the estate.